mlambert125/new-java-curriculum/content/git-collab/_index.md

     (In Alice's case, she would choose Bob as a reviewer.)
 8. Click the "Create pull request" button to submit your pull request.

+### Check for Understanding

+- How big should a pull request be?

+    Answer: A pull request should be as small as possible while still being a complete unit of work.
+    This makes it easier for reviewers to understand and review the changes.

+- What information should you include in the title and description of a pull request?

+    Answer: The title should be concise and descriptive, summarizing the changes made.
+The description should provide more detail about the changes, why they were made, and any relevant context or information for reviewers.

 ## Reviewing a Pull Request

 Once a pull request is created, collaborators can review the changes and provide feedback.
 To